-A considerable number of school-aged children demonstrate poorly developed motor coordination.
-This impairment significantly interferes with their academic achievement and/or activities of daily living.
-Motor coordination difficulties may exist in isolation OR may co-occur with other conditions such as language-based or non-verbal learning disabilities or attention deficit hyperactivity disorder.
-Children presenting with coordination difficulties that significantly impact their daily functioning may be described as having Developmental Coordination Disorder (DCD).
-Children with these types of coordination difficulties usually have average or above average intellectual abilities.
+Developmental Coordination Disorder (DCD) is a medical condition in which there is marked impairment in the development of motor coordination, and the impairment significantly interferes with academic achievement or activities of daily living (DSM IV, 2000).
+DCD may exist in isolation OR may co-occur with other conditions such as language-based or non-verbal learning disabilities or attention deficit hyperactivity disorder.
+Children with DCD usually have average or above average intellectual abilities.

-What will a teacher see if a child has coordination difficulties?
+What will a teacher see if a child has DCD?

 - The child may appear to be clumsy or awkward in his/her movements.
-He/She may bump into, spill or knock things over frequently. - The child may experience difficulty with gross motor skills (e.g., running, hopping, climbing stairs), fine motor skills (e.g., pre-printing tasks, cutting with scissors, doing up buttons or zippers), or both. - The child's motor skills might not match his/her abilities in other areas.
-For example, intellectual and language skills may be quite strong while motor skills are delayed.
+He/She may bump into, spill or knock things over frequently. - The child may experience difficulty with gross motor skills (e.g., running, hopping, climbing), fine motor skills (e.g., pre-printing tasks, cutting with scissors, doing up buttons or zippers), or both. - The child's motor skills might not match his/her abilities in other areas.
+For example, intellectual and language skills may be quite strong while motor skills are delayed. - The child may have difficulty learning new motor skills.
+Once learned, however, certain motor skills may be performed quite well while others may be performed poorly.

-- The child may have difficulty learning new motor skills.
-Once learned, however, certain motor skills may be performed quite well while others may be performed poorly. - The child may avoid or appear to be uninterested in particular activities, especially those that require physical activity. - The child may experience secondary emotional problems, such as low frustration tolerance, decreased self-esteem and lack of motivation. - The child may have difficulty with activities of daily living.
+- The child may avoid or appear to be uninterested in particular activities, especially those that require physical activity. - The child may experience secondary emotional problems, such as low frustration tolerance, decreased self-esteem and lack of motivation. - The child may have difficulty with activities of daily living.
 For example, managing knapsacks, going on overnight or field trips, dressing for gym class.